In this guide

-Key takeaway: The Kelly Criterion provides a mathematical framework to determine how much of your total funds should be allocated to each bet, accounting for your competitive advantage and the available odds.
-In prediction markets, it shields you from two critical pitfalls: wagering excessively (which can lead to total loss) and wagering insufficiently (which leaves potential gains unrealised).
+Key takeaway: The Kelly Criterion is a mathematical framework that determines the optimal percentage of your total funds to allocate to each bet, taking into account your competitive advantage and the available odds.
+For those participating in prediction markets, this approach eliminates two critical pitfalls: deploying excessive capital (which threatens total loss) and deploying insufficient capital (which forgoes potential gains).

-The ability to determine appropriate position sizes separates successful market participants from those who deplete their capital.
-The Kelly Criterion — a mathematical approach created by John Kelly, a researcher at Bell Labs in 1956 — establishes the theoretically ideal stake amount for achieving the strongest possible returns over extended periods.
-This guide explains how to implement it within prediction markets.
+How you allocate capital across individual trades separates sustained profitability from financial collapse.
+The Kelly Criterion — a mathematical framework created by John Kelly, a scientist at Bell Labs, in 1956 — calculates the theoretically optimal allocation to maximise compound returns over time.
+This guide shows how to implement it within prediction markets.

 The Kelly formula

-For a binary prediction market (where outcomes are YES or NO), the Kelly fraction is calculated as:
+In a binary prediction market (where you choose between YES or NO outcomes), the Kelly fraction follows this equation:

 f* = (p * b - q) / b

-- f* = proportion of total funds to allocate
+- f* = percentage of total bankroll to allocate

-- p = your assessed likelihood of success
+- p = your personal assessment of winning likelihood

-- q = likelihood of failure (calculated as 1 - p)
+- q = assessment of losing likelihood (calculated as 1 - p)

-- b = net odds (return relative to stake).
-For a market share trading at price c, b = (1 - c) / c
+- b = net odds (return divided by initial investment).
+When buying a prediction market share at price c, then b = (1 - c) / c

 Worked example

-Suppose you assess a 60% probability that an event settles as YES.
-The current market quotation stands at 45 cents (suggesting the market assigns 45% probability).
+Suppose you assess a 60% likelihood that an event will resolve YES.
+The current market valuation stands at 45 cents (suggesting 45% likelihood according to market participants).

 - p = 0.60, q = 0.40